usewalletkit/walletkit-ios/Examples/WalletKitDemo/WalletKitDemo/README.md

 ## Getting Started

-Before running in Xcode, replace `projectID` in `AppDelegate.swift` with your project ID from WalletKit Dashboard -> API Keys.
+1. Replace `projectID` in `AppDelegate.swift` with your WalletKit Project ID from the WalletKit Dashboard -> API Keys.
+2. Build and run the demo project in Xcode.